vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 ### Unfixed Bugs

  - All bugs have been fixed.
-Performance could be upgraded by using smaller resolution pictures and by uptimizing the CSS file.
+Performance could be upgraded by using smaller resolution pictures and by optimizing the CSS file.

 ## Deployment